 At the Mullumbimby Community Garden Living Earth Festival 2014 with two of my little fairies

-July 2011.
+February 2018.
 I’ve had many ‘wow’ moments in the garden, but I think they started was when I dug up my first crop of potatoes; I was about eight and with my father on his allotment on a railway embankment in London.
 He grew all manner of food there from rhubarb to raspberries and peas to parsnips, with everything else in between.
-As long as he paid 50pence per year he could keep on cultivating this piece of wasteland and help to feed his family.
+As long as he paid 50pence per year to the local Council he could keep on cultivating this piece of wasteland and help to feed his family.
+Now there’s a smart idea?

-My name is Diane Hart and my journey has been an eventful one, taking me from the UK to Sydney, Australia in the 1970’s, as a young newly married migrant, to the North Coast of New South Wales – close to beautiful sub-tropical Byron Bay, where I have lived for the past five years.
+My name is Diane Hart and my journey has been an eventful one, taking me from the London to Sydney, Australia in the 1970’s as a young newly married migrant, and now to the North Coast of New South Wales – close to beautiful sub-tropical Byron Bay, where I have lived for the past twelve years.

-They say that one definition of an Aussie is that they change professions at least once in their lives – this is certainly true of me, as I left behind my early training and work in medical research and took up the challenge of studying horticulture once all my children had started school – this was my ‘eureka moment’ – I absolutely loved it from day one.
-In the early years in Sydney I had my own landscaping business – specialising in edible and coastal gardens, then, after more study, as an arborist, bush regenerator and environmental educator.
+They say that one definition of an Aussie is that they change professions at least once in their life – this is certainly true of me, as I left behind my early training and work in medical research and took up the challenge of studying horticulture in Sydney once all my children had started school – this was my ‘eureka moment’ – I absolutely loved it from day one.
+This lead to my own landscaping business – specialising in edible and coastal gardens, then, after more study, as an arborist, bush regenerator and environmental educator.
+It also gave heart and knowledge to my increasing awareness and love of the Australian Bush and my ongoing endeavours to try and preserve it for future generations.

-One of the most responsible jobs I have ever had is to feed my family – after all, you are what you eat.
+One of the most responsible jobs I have ever had is to feed my family.
 Growing your own food is a positively empowering experience that connects us to the earth and joins us with collective wisdoms that are thousands of years old – skills and knowledge that nurture you in a way fast food doesn’t.
 Oh, and did I say that you will find yourself out in the garden in your pyjamas at sun-up watching the butterflies flitting through the broad-beans, or thinking that a raindrop on a nasturtium leaf looks just like a pearl?

 It’s hard to deny that the past fifty years have seen rapid changes in the way we shop and eat.
 The industrialization of our food – with large supermarkets taking the place of the local shops – may have given us convenience, but the cost has been great to our health and the health of our planet.